-About the VRC
+About the Visual Resources Center

 A digital library of 700,000 images available to UWG faculty and students through Ingram Library.